Skip to content

 Last updated:

 Changing jobs or taking a break from work can mean that you get charged the wrong amount of income tax.
-In this guide, we teach you what a tax rebate is, how much you might be owed, and how to claim that money back.
+If you paid too much, you need to apply to get the extra money refunded - this is called a rebate.
+In this guide, we teach you what to do if this happens to you, how much you might be owed, and how to claim that money back.

 What is a tax rebate?